Dogs grow in various sizes and shapes.

 The worlds oldest dog was an Australian cattle-dog named Bluey who lived to the age of 29 years and 5 months.

 Other breeds range in different sizes and weights between the above.

 Below is a diagram of a dogs anatomy:

-The coat of a dog varies in colours ranging from all black, brown, beige and white to others being of a mix with light or dark markings and colourations on different parts of their bodies and faces.
+The coat of a dog varies in colors ranging from all black, brown, beige and white to others being of a mix with light or dark markings and colorations on different parts of their bodies and faces.

 Their fur ranges from short, smooth fur to long shaggy fur to soft and fluffy to hard and coarse.
 The shape of a dog is determined by three structures, head, body and legs.